arts in corrections

 Video: Marin Shakespeare Company, San Quentin State Prison

 "Character development is important to acting and adulthood.
-So as I continue to develop as an actor, and as a person of integrity, accountability, and responsibility—traits I'll be defined by long after the show is over—it's through drama therapy and Shakespeare that I find healing." – Nythell "Nate" Collins, San Quentin State Prison Inmate
+So as I continue to develop as an actor, and as a person of integrity, accountability, and responsibility—traits I'll be defined by long after the show is over—it's through drama therapy and Shakespeare that I find healing." – Nythell "Nate" Collins, Incarcerated Individual at San Quentin State Prison

 Video: Actors' Gang Prison Project, California Institution for Women